The 2018 Friends of the Festival Volunteer Applications open August 31.

-Volunteers will receive a weekend pass and a free Friends of the Festival T-shirt in return for working 8 – 12 hours across 2 or more shifts.
-Successful applicants will be notified in December.
+Volunteers will receive a weekend pass and a free Friends of the Festival T-shirt in return for working 10 – 12 hours across 2 or more shifts.
+Successful applicants will be notified by November 30.
 Before you apply please read our volunteer code of conduct and general ticketing terms & conditions.

 To apply to be an MC or Stage Manager, please do not use this form.
 Go to the MC SM APPLICATION PAGE.

 ADMINISTRATION – PERFORMER RECEPTION

 Handles everything artist related, from check-in, site information, transportation requests, back stage & green room assistance, and problem solutions.
 Patience and public relations skills are a must.
 Volunteers should be able to deal with high stress environments.

 If you enjoy food preparation and customer service, you may like to assist the local hospital provide meals to the public.
 Volunteers would ideally have a current Food Handling Certificate and must be 18 years or older.
 Volunteers should expect a hardworking and fast paced environment and to be on their feet and mobile throughout their shift.